wolfyreload/OpenChords/OpenChords/Manual/help.md

-Present >> Present Set            Present the currently selected set in fullscreen mode Export  >> Export to print        Export to html using the print display settings Export  >> Export to tablet       Export to html using the tablet display settings Export  >> Export to openSong     Export songs to be used in OpenSong Export  >> Export set list        Exports the current set to a text file for easy printing
+Present >> Present Set            Present the currently selected set in fullscreen mode Export  >> Export to print        Export to html using the print display settings Export  >> Export to tablet       Export to html using the tablet display settings Export  >> Export to OpenSong     Export songs to be used in OpenSong Export  >> Export set list        Exports the current set to a text file for easy printing

 Song List